MrNuTTr/PhoenixBot/README.md

 # PhoenixBot
-A Discord bot to manage CS:GO servers build in Microsoft Azure.
+A Discord bot to manage CS:GO servers built in Microsoft Azure.